LBMC/RAPToR/README.md

 `RAPToR` (**R**eal **A**ge **P**rediction from **T**ranscriptome staging **o**n **R**eference) is a tool to accurately predict the developmental age of individual samples from their gene expression profiles.

-We achieve this by building high-temporal-resolution time series across the development of organisms from multiple available datasets, which we use as a reference to stage samples.
+We achieve this by staging samples on high-resolution references we build by exploiting existing developmental profiling time-series.
 Inferred age can then be used in multiple ways to precisely estimate perturbations effects on developmental timing, increase power in differential expression analyses,